Clozapine use while Breastfeeding

 A healthy female infant was born to a mother who took clozapine 100 mg daily throughout pregnancy and lactation.
 She was breastfed (extent not stated) up to 1 year of age.
 The infant developed normally except for speech which was delayed considerably.
 She did not achieve normal, fluent speech until the age of 5 years.
-The delayed speech development was possibly related to clozapine in breastmilk, but it could have been the result of exposure to the drug during gestation or unrelated to clozapine.
+The delayed speech development was possibly related to clozapine in breastmilk, but it could have been the result of exposure to the drug during gestation or could have been unrelated to clozapine.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

-Unlike the phenothiazines, clozapine has a minimal effect on maternal serum prolactin levels.
-However, a woman who had been taking clozapine plus high-dose haloperidol developed hyperprolactinemia and severe galactorrhea 2 weeks after stopping haloperidol and 4 days after starting valproic acid.
+Unlike the phenothiazines, clozapine has a minimal effect on maternal serum prolactin levels.[13,14] However, a woman who had been taking clozapine plus high-dose haloperidol developed hyperprolactinemia and severe galactorrhea 2 weeks after stopping haloperidol and 4 days after starting valproic acid.
 A dose of cabergoline normalized her serum prolactin and galactorrhea ceased for the following 2 months of observation.

 The maternal prolactin level in a mother with established lactation may not affect her ability to breastfeed.

-Barnas C, Bergant A, Hummer M et al. Clozapine concentrations in maternal and fetal plasma, amniotic fluid, and breast milk.
-Am J Psychiatry.
-1994;151:945.
+Barnas C, Bergant A, Hummer M, et al. Clozapine concentrations in maternal and fetal plasma, amniotic fluid, and breast milk.
+Am J Psychiatry 1994;151:945.
 Letter.
-PMID: 8185013
+PMID: 8185013.
+[PubMed: 8185013]

 Dev VJ, Krupp P. Adverse event profile and safety of clozapine.
 Rev Contemp Pharmacother.
 1995;6:197–208.

 Mendhekar DN.
 Possible delayed speech acquisition with clozapine therapy during pregnancy and lactation.
 J Neuropsychiatry Clin Neurosci.
 2007;19:196–7.
-PMID: 17431071
+[PubMed: 17431071]

 Maguire GA.
-Prolactin elevation with antipsychotic medications: mechanisms of action and clinical consequences.
+Prolactin elevation with antipsychotic medications: Mechanisms of action and clinical consequences.
 J Clin Psychiatry.
-2002;63 (Suppl 4):56–62.
-PMID: 11913677
+2002;63 Suppl 4:56–62.
+[PubMed: 11913677]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.